Key Takeaways

 Speaking on Monday, Pincus told the court that the law was “unprecedented, and its effect would be staggering.”

-“For the first time in history, Congress has expressly targeted a specific U.S. speaker banning its speech and the speech of 170 million Americans,” Pincus said.
+“For the first time in history, Congress has expressly targeted a specific U.S. speaker, banning its speech and the speech of 170 million Americans,” Pincus said.

-The court has been asked to make a ruling by December, leaving time for a proper appeal before the Jan.
+The U.S. court has been asked to make a ruling by December, leaving time for a proper appeal before the Jan.
 19, 2025, deadline.

 Reuters previously reported that ByteDance would rather shut down TikTok than sell it to a U.S. company.